official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Conversation with Bush, 19 February’.
 66 Letter Cannon to Owen, 20 February 2003, ‘Iraq: Prime Minister’s Conversation with Blix’.

-24

-The Report of the Iraq Inquiryproduction facilities”: “It would be paradoxical and absurd if 250,000 men were to invade Iraq and find very little.”
+production facilities”: “It would be paradoxical and absurd if 250,000 men were to invade Iraq and find very little.”

 169. Mr Blair responded that “our intelligence was clear that Saddam had reconstituted